paritytech/asset-transfer-api-registry/README.md

 ## Summary

-This library focuses on generating a asset registry for parachains on `polkadot`, `kusama`, and `westend`.
+This library focuses on generating an asset registry for parachains on `polkadot`, `kusama`, and `westend`.